MicrosoftDocs/architecture-center/docs/solution-ideas/articles/hybrid-geo-distributed-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This solution illustrates geographic traffic routing, a process for implementing geo-distributed apps.
-The solution lets traffic be directed to specific endpoints based on various metrics.
-Creating a Traffic Manager with geographic-based routing and endpoint configuration routes traffic to endpoints based on regional requirements, corporate and international regulation, and data needs.
+The solution directs traffic to specific endpoints based on various metrics.
+It uses Azure Traffic Manager to route traffic to endpoints based on regional requirements, corporate and international regulations, and data needs.

 ## Potential use cases

-Organizations with wide-reaching geographies strive to securely and accurately distribute and enable access to data while ensuring required levels of security, compliance and performance per user, location, and device across borders.
+Organizations that have wide-reaching geographies strive to distribute data and enable access that data while ensuring required levels of security, compliance, and performance per user, location, and device across borders.

-When to use this architecture:
+Use this solution when:

-* My organization has international branches requiring custom regional security and distribution policies.
+* Your organization has international branches that require custom regional security and distribution policies.
-* Each of my organization's offices pulls employee, business, and facility data, requiring reporting activity per local regulations and time zone.
+* Each of your organization's offices pulls employee, business, and facility data, and that necessitates reporting activity per local regulations and time zone.
-* High-scale requirements can be met by horizontally scaling out apps, with multiple app deployments being made within a single region and across regions to handle extreme load requirements.
+* You can meet high-scale requirements by horizontally scaling out apps, with multiple app deployments made within a single region and across regions to handle extreme load requirements.
-* The apps must be highly available and responsive to client requests even in single-region outages.
+* Your apps must be highly available and responsive to client requests even during single-region outages.

 ## Architecture